daveabrock/daveabrock.github.io/_posts/2020-05-30-introducing-feature-management-aspnetcore.markdown

 layout: post
 ---

-In our previous post, we introduced the `Microsoft.FeatureManagement` as a way to [manage feature flag functionality in your .NET applications](https://daveabrock.com/2020/05/24/introducing-feature-management.html).
+In our previous post, we introduced `Microsoft.FeatureManagement` as a way to [manage feature flag functionality in your .NET applications](https://daveabrock.com/2020/05/24/introducing-feature-management.html).
 As mentioned in the post, this library is compatible with any .NET Standard application.

 In this post, we'll kick things up a notch and show how you can pair this with an ASP.NET Core-only library, `Microsoft.FeatureManagement.AspNetCore`, to perform the following tasks with minimal required configuration: